Sanchochx/coffee_bros/context/user_stories/epic_10_testing/US-067-cross-platform-testing-resume.md

 - ✅ All acceptance criteria met
 - ✅ Development tools updated for consistency

-The Sancho Bros game is now ready to run on Windows, macOS, and Linux platforms without modification!
+The Coffee Bros game is now ready to run on Windows, macOS, and Linux platforms without modification!

 ---